Johnny Football. Prime Time. All Day. The Boz.

 After departures a season prior and an offseason of murkiness in the quarterback room given JT Daniels’ transfer from USC and Jamie Newman’s decision to opt out, it was Bennett’s job to win over redshirt freshman D’Wan Mathis and Carson Beck in 2020.

-Bennett came off the bench to help Georgia beat the Arkansas Razorbacks by throwing for 211 yards and a pair of touchdowns.
+Bennett came off the bench to help Georgia beat the Arkansas Razorbacks by throwing for 211 yards and a pair of touchdowns in the season opener.

-“When I left I never thought I would be back,” he told reporters after the season opener.
+“When I left I never thought I would be back,” he told reporters after the game.

 How Did He Earn “The Mailman” Nickname?